skrikl/ThankYouEthanBrown/readme.md

     - 0
     - NaN
     - '' empty string`
-2. Logical operators in JS works not only with logical typed of data, moreover the `returned value can also be different from logical type`.
+2. Logical operators in JS works not only with logical typed of data; moreover, the `returned value can also be different from logical type`.
-3. Empty array `arr = [];` is true, use `arr.length` instead if you need an empty array to be false.
+3. Empty array `arr = [];` is true, use `arr.length` instead when you need an empty array to be false.
 4. Prefer strict equality over abstract equality.
-Two values are strict equal when they link to the same object, or have the same type and value (for base types).
+Two values are strictly equal when they link to the same object or have the same type and value (for base types).
-5. Checking equality of non-integer numbers may fail because of limited accuracy of numbers   like 0.1.
+5. Checking equality of non-integer numbers may fail because of the limited accuracy of numbers like 0.1.
 6.  \+ operator is used as a sum and as a concatenation.
 7.  `(x || y) && x !== y` is equivalent to XOR logical operator.
-8.  `Short-circuit evaluation` is used by JS when the first argument in logical expression immidiately gives the answer.
+8.  `Short-circuit evaluation` is used by JS when the first argument in logical expression immediately gives the answer.
 For example in (x && y) when x has false it does not matter what value y has.
 9. Be attentive at table 5.6.
-Some revisions of the book has an error in it.
+Some revisions of the book have an error in it.
 ![Logical operators table is incorrect](chapter5/img/logicalOperators.png)  Refer to MDN for a good short explanation:
 ![Logical operators logic](chapter5/img/mdn.png)
-10.
-11.
-12.
+10. p.122 example before table 5.9 can also be incorrect.
+Comma operator will not work as intended.
+Try this instead:
+`<pre>
+const arr = [3, 5, 8, 11, 4, 13, 1];
+let n, i=0;

+while((n = nums[i]) < 10 && i++ < nums.length) {
+  console.log(`Number less than 10: ${n}.`);
+}
+console.log(`Number greater than 10 found: ${n}.`);
+console.log(`${nums.length - i} numbers remain.`);
+</pre>`
+11. = operator is also an expression, so it returns the assigned value, which makes chain assignment possible `let x = y = "both x and y gets this string"`;
+12. `Destructuring assignment` lets you to assign individual elements of an object or the array to separate variables.
 13.
 14.